Yuri Gusev

+Gusev played a game in 1946, known as Gusev's Immortal, against E Auerbach at Molniya Sporting Society.
+The game itself was not part of a major competition, but Gusev's Immortal has been brought from obscurity in the 21st century and has been widely recognized for its long-term strategic brilliance—Gusev played the shocking positional queen sacrifice 24.
+Qxe5, strangling Auerbach.

-While Gusev's queen sacrifice was indeed proved to be the best move by comprehensive human and computer analysis, there was speculation that a defensive resource near the end of the game Gusev played where his opponent could have formed a fortress to draw the game, but such a defence (in addition to an alternative line that would have cemented the win) was only found in 2011, 65 years later after the original game, thanks to an investigation by the user Vass on chesspub.com.
-Had Gusev and Auerbach played the objectively best moves at every point after his brilliancy, the game would still be a victory for White.
+While Gusev's queen sacrifice was indeed proved to be the best move by comprehensive human and computer analysis, there was for decades speculation that a defensive resource existed following another later one of Gusev's moves in which his opponent could have formed a fortress to draw the game, but such a defence was only found in 2011, 65 years later after the original game.
+Had Gusev and Auerbach both played the objectively best moves at every point after his brilliancy, however, the game would still have been a victory for White.

 Grandmaster Simon Williams called Gusev's Immortal one of the most beautiful ideas that he had ever seen.

-Gusev appeared to play his last recorded game in 1999 at 77 years old at the Efim Geller Memorial.
+Gusev played his last recorded game in 1999 at 77 years old at the Efim Geller Memorial.